International Baccalaureate Diploma Programme (IB Diploma)

 IB Diploma students do have to study a different language as part of their programme but as with all our courses, you will be fully supported by language specialists and there are options for you to choose the language that suits you best.
 It is possible to study Spanish as an ab initio language, meaning that no prior knowledge of Spanish is required and you can study it from scratch.

 International Baccalaureate Diploma Programme students have more classroom teaching, while A Level students have more independent study periods.
-It is vital that students use these periods effectively if they are to achieve good results – they are not free time!
+Both programmes offer students the same opportunities for co-curricular activities but these will accrue credits for the IB Diploma Programme through CAS.
 If you prefer to have more teacher support then the International Baccalaureate Diploma Programme might be a better option.

 This used to be the case but UK universities now fully recognise the value of the International Baccalaureate Diploma Programme.
 In a sector survey, University Admissions Tutors confirmed that the International Baccalaureate Diploma Programme provides excellent preparation for university and the world of work, with 97% saying it is the best preparation for university study.
 From our recent experience International Baccalaureate Diploma Programme students enjoy a slight edge over A Level students.
 An example would be leading university courses that require three A*s at A Level or 37 points out of 45 on the International Baccalaureate Diploma Programme – a much more achievable score.
 The International Baccalaureate Diploma Programme is more widely recognised internationally for students hoping to go to a university in another country.